github/docs/content/get-started/getting-started-with-git/caching-your-github-credentials-in-git.md

 <br>

-{% warning %}
+> [!WARNING]

-**Warning:** Older versions of Git for Windows came with Git Credential Manager for Windows.
+> Older versions of Git for Windows came with Git Credential Manager for Windows.
 This older product is no longer supported and cannot connect to GitHub via OAuth.
 We recommend you upgrade to [the latest version of Git for Windows](https://github.com/git-for-windows/git/releases/latest).

-{% endwarning %}

-{% warning %}
+> [!WARNING]

-**Warning:** If you cached incorrect or outdated credentials in Credential Manager for Windows, Git will fail to access {% data variables.product.product_name %}.
+> If you cached incorrect or outdated credentials in Credential Manager for Windows, Git will fail to access {% data variables.product.product_name %}.
 To reset your cached credentials so that Git prompts you to enter your credentials, access the Credential Manager in the Windows Control Panel under User Accounts > Credential Manager.
 Look for the {% data variables.product.product_name %} entry and delete it.

-{% endwarning %}

 {% endwindows %}